Definition of Total Quality Management

-Implementing a strategic and systematic approach will help in gaining an organization’s mission, vision and goals.
+Implementing a strategic and systematic approach will help gain an organization’s mission, vision, and goals.
 Formulating a strategic plan that focuses on quality is referred to as strategic management or strategic planning.

 Continuous process improvement helps drive TQM to a great extent.
-A requirement for continuous improvement drives an organization in finding creative and analytical ways in handling stakeholder expectations in an effective manner.
+A requirement for continuous improvement drives an organization to find creative and analytical ways to handle stakeholder expectations effectively.

 Fact-based Decision Making

-Data on performance measures of the organization should be collected on a regular basis.
+Data on performance measures of the organization should be collected regularly.
 Consistent analysis of the collected data improves decision-making accuracy and permits future predictions on the basis of past history.